discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 <Skill name="Tome of Resolve" />:

 - Use this Tome for emergency healing and cleansing.
-- <MissingSkill name="Chapter 1: Desert Bloom"/> heals in a cone in front of you.
+- <Skill name="Chapter 1: Desert Bloom"/> heals in a cone in front of you.
-- <MissingSkill name="Chapter 2: Radiant Recovery"/> heals and cleanses conditions.
+- <Skill name="Chapter 2: Radiant Recovery"/> heals and cleanses conditions.
-- <MissingSkill name="Chapter 3: Azure Sun"/> gives some boons but will rarely be used.
+- <Skill name="Chapter 3: Azure Sun"/> gives some boons but will rarely be used.
-- <MissingSkill name="Chapter 4: Shining River"/> places a healing field that can also be blasted for extra healing.
+- <Skill name="Chapter 4: Shining River"/> places a healing field that can also be blasted for extra healing.
-- <MissingSkill name="Epilogue: Eternal Oasis"/> converts conditions into boons and grants allies an incoming healing modifier.
+- <Skill name="Epilogue: Eternal Oasis"/> converts conditions into boons and grants allies an incoming healing modifier.
 - When running Virtues entering this Tome also cleanses conditions.
 - Common rotations in this Tome are 2-5-4-1-2 for maximum sustained healing or 5-4-2-1-1 for maximum burst healing.

 <Skill name="Tome of Courage" />:

 - Use this Tome for massive <Boon name="Stability"/>, <Boon name="Resistance"/> or a reflect.
-- <MissingSkill name="Chapter 1: Unflinching Charge"/> grants <Boon name="Stability"/>.
+- <Skill name="Chapter 1: Unflinching Charge"/> grants <Boon name="Stability"/>.
-- <MissingSkill name="Chapter 2: Daring Challenge"/> inflicts 1 second of <Condition name="Taunt"/> on the enemy which is a 75/s soft CC.
+- <Skill name="Chapter 2: Daring Challenge"/> inflicts 1 second of <Condition name="Taunt"/> on the enemy which is a 75/s soft CC.
-- <MissingSkill name="Chapter 3: Valiant Bulwark"/> places a bubble that reflects incoming projectiles.
+- <Skill name="Chapter 3: Valiant Bulwark"/> places a bubble that reflects incoming projectiles.
-- <MissingSkill name="Chapter 4: Stalwart Stand"/> places a field that pulses <Boon name="Resistance"/> to allies.
+- <Skill name="Chapter 4: Stalwart Stand"/> places a field that pulses <Boon name="Resistance"/> to allies.
 This will help dealing with non-damaging conditions such as <Condition name="Blinded"/> and <Condition name="Slow"/>.
-- <MissingSkill name="Epilogue: Unbroken Lines"/> provides <Boon name="Protection"/>, <Boon name="Aegis"/>, <Boon name="Stability"/> as well as extra Toughness.
+- <Skill name="Epilogue: Unbroken Lines"/> provides <Boon name="Protection"/>, <Boon name="Aegis"/>, <Boon name="Stability"/> as well as extra Toughness.
 - There is no set rotation in this Tome, use whatever skills you need for their utility and make sure to press Skill 5 as it is an incredibly strong skill.
 - You can camp in this Tome for a few extra seconds to get an extra cast on an important skill, for example, a 2nd reflect.
 However only do this when needed as you will not have access to the boons and healing your weapon skills provide.